federico-trotta/federico-trotta.github.io/docs/articles.md

 ***

 ## My articles for Bright Data
 Bright Data is a leading company in the field of web scraping.

-Here are the articles I wrote for their blog:
+Read my articles:
 - [How to Bypass CAPTCHAs With Puppeteer](https://brightdata.com/blog/web-data/bypass-captchas-with-puppeteer)
 - [Web Scraping With Jupyter Notebooks](https://brightdata.com/blog/web-data/web-scraping-with-jupyter-notebooks)
 - [Web Scraping With Selenium Wire in Python](https://brightdata.com/blog/web-data/web-scraping-with-selenium-wire)